Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: : Online two-stage least squares regression

-\end{theorem} \Cref{thm:reg_otsls_identification} entails a regret $\widetilde{R}_{T} = \bigO\left(d_{\bx}d_{\bz} \log^2(T)\right)$.
+\Cref{thm:reg_otsls_identification} entails a regret $\widetilde{R}_{T} = \bigO\left(d_{\bx}d_{\bz} \log^2(T)\right)$.
 This regret bound is $d_{\bz} \log T$ more than the regret of online ridge regression, i.e. $\bigO(d_{\bx} \log T)$~\citep{gaillard2019uniform}.
-This is due to the fact that we perform $d_{\bx}$ linear regressions in the first-stage and use the predictions of the first-stage for the second-stage regression.
+This is because we perform $d_{\bx}$ linear regressions in the first-stage and use the predictions of the first-stage for the second-stage regression.
 These two regression steps in cascade induce the proposed regret bound.